 Monetary assets and liabilities denominated in foreign currencies are translated at the spot rate of the functional currency prevailing at the reporting date.
-Foreign currency differences are generally recognised in profit or loss.
+Foreign currency differences are generally recognised in profit or loss except for the exchange differences on trade payables arising from the purchase of inventory are classified as part of cost of sales.